TobyDJackson/WindAndTrees_Wytham/README.md

 This repo contains the key scripts and data used to make the graphs for the paper 'A new architectural understanding on wind damage in a natural forest'

-The folder 'Data' contains all the summary data necessary to reproduce the results of this paper.
+The folder 'Data' contains all the summary data in .mat format.
 The script OneHa_Full makes most of the figures and contains all the statistics.
 The Phenology script makes Figure 6.
 Figure 1 and the strain data analysis is not in this repo, see WindAndTrees_StrainDataProcessing.

-The excel file is not really needed here, all the data is in the .mat files, it is just a chance to get an overview of the data.
+The excel file is not necessary, all the data is in the .mat files, it is just a chance to get an overview of the data.

 The folder 'Background' contains the import scripts and the script I used to read in results from finite element analysis.
 If you want to run the finite element analysis you would first need to download the QSMs